 Depending on what stage the condition is at, symptoms of onychomycosis can include discoloration, peeling of the nail plate, thickening and brittleness of the nail.
 However these symptoms can also be observed as the result of certain skin conditions or of repeated trauma to the nail.
 In case of ambiguity, a culture will be applied in the clinic to confirm the diagnosis and to ensure adequate treatment.

-There are various solutions for treating onychomycosis such as debridement (surgical removal), topical treatment, laser treatment or oral treatment.
+There are various solutions for treating onychomycosis such as debridement (surgical removal), topical treatment or oral treatment.
 Ask your podiatrist which toenail care is best suited for you by making an appointment now at our podiatry clinic in Saint-Leonard.

 Nail trauma can refer to a number of different afflictions; injuries, breaks, sores, haematomas, tears etc.